daulatsingh/ChatSystem/Django-ChatApp/README.md

 # Django Chat Application

-A chat application built using django rest framework.
-The user can search other users and add them as a friend and have one to one chat with their friends.
+A chat application built using django framework.
+The

 ## Screenshots